AkshatBhatia/UserStats/README.md

 To manage python dependencies we use virtualenv and pip.
 If you are not familiar with those tools below is a good read: http://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/

 To test this webapp locally, you need to create your own twitter app.
 Goto https://apps.twitter.com/ to create one.
+Once that app is created:
+1. Copy settings_local.template to settings_local.py
-Once that app is created insert the correct consumer_token and consumer_secret in twitterstats/views.py.
+2. insert the correct consumer_token and consumer_secret in settings_local.py.

 To get started with the server:
 1. virtualenv userstats